Deaths feared as avalanche buries Italian hotel after earthquakes

 Rome (CNN)At least one person has died and many others are feared dead after an avalanche buried a hotel in central Italy following a series of earthquakes.

-At least 22 guests and several staff members were in the Hotel Rigopiano, at the foot of the Gran Sasso mountain, when it was hit by the avalanche on Wednesday, Antonio Crocetta, a rescue group leader in the area told Italian state media.
+An elderly farmer also died in the same region of Abruzzo on Wednesday when his barn collapsed.

-Two people have been rescued from the site, the head of Italy's Civil Protection Department, Fabrizio Curcio, said in a media briefing.
-Weather conditions are making the rescue operation difficult, he said.
+Two others were rescued from the site of Hotel Rigopiano, the head of Italy's Civil Protection Department, Fabrizio Curcio, told journalists.

-Rescue workers had not been able to reach the area until the early hours of Thursday as heavy snowfall hit central Italy for several days.
-The area is a popular ski destination, mostly with Italian tourists.
+Rescuers skied for kilometers to reach the hotel, finding only the building's top story and roof visible above the snow, Italy's Mountain Rescue Service said on social media.
+It posted a picture of rescuers digging for survivors.

+Italy's Fire Department posted a photo to Twitter, showing rescuers being dropped into the area by helicopter.

 Central Italy was rocked by more than 10 tremors on Wednesday, four of them above a magnitude of 5, according to the US Geological Survey.